magar25/Snake-Rush/README.md

 # Snake-Rush
 this is a simple snake game.
+This was done for 4sem final project.